Information theoretic measure applied on learning classifier systems for speaker identification problems

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Wok, WonKyung, "Information theoretic measure applied on learning classifier systems for speaker identification problems" (2010).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 288.
+288.